 This hearty Buckwheat Porridge is so delicious and creamy.
-A great start for your day, it is gluten-free, vegan and refined sugar free!
+A great start to your day, it is gluten-free, vegan and refined sugar-free!

 Like quinoa, it is high in protein and fiber. low in calories and fats.
 It has no gluten whatsoever, so it is perfect for someone like myself who is on a gluten-free meal plan.